Big Fish is a boutique app development agency.

-Phases of Custom App Development
+Stages of App Development

-This phase is often referred to as “Discovery” or “Strategic Planning” because your development team is using it to discover what you need, and to create a plan to bring it to life.
+This phase is often referred to as “Discovery” or “Strategic Planning” because your app development team is using it to discover what you need, and to create a plan to bring it to life.

-At Big Fish, creating the roadmap includes:
+At Big Fish, creating the project plan includes:

 - drafting up some initial wireframes